microsoft/rate-my-app/README.md

 Localisation
 ------------

-In this first release the component includes strings localized in the following languages: Arabic, German, English US, English UK, Spanish, Finnish, French, Hebrew, Croatian, Hungarian, Italian, Lithuanian, Dutch, Polish, Portuguese BR, Portuguese PT, Romanian, Slovenian and Chinese Simplified.
+In v1.0 the component includes strings localized in the following languages: Arabic, German, English US, English UK, Spanish, Finnish, French, Hebrew, Croatian, Hungarian, Italian, Lithuanian, Dutch, Polish, Portuguese BR, Portuguese PT, Romanian, Slovenian and Chinese Simplified.

 You are welcome to contribute your own translations (or improve the existing ones) at http://www.getlocalization.com/ratemyapp/